modular-component/website/docs/usage/testing-components.md

 This can be helped by splitting the form into smaller components of course, where the submit button or form wrapper would receive the form state as props ; or it can be improved a bit by extracting the logic into a custom hook, which can get tested in isolation.
-But this only delays the problem, as testing the final component will stil be dependent on the logic and the internal state from the hook.
+But this only delays the problem, as testing the final component will still be dependent on the logic and the internal state from the hook.

 With `ModularComponent`, all this fades away thanks to **component stage isolation and mocking**.
-Each stage can easily be isolated from the rest of the pipeline by mocking upstream stages with `mock` stage methods, and removing downstream stages with `at` stage methods.
+Each stage can easily be isolated from the rest of the pipeline by using a dedicated method: the `stage()` method.

 In this document, we'll look at a simple login form component, looking like this: